opensourceducation/spacememo/README.md

 ## The purpose of this library

-Spaced repetition algoritms based in queues gives lighter libraries and more easy to use
+Spaced repetition algorithms based in queues gives lighter libraries and more easy to use

-Any approach that you decide to implement a spaced repetition algoritm or library is good.
+Any approach that you decide to implement a spaced repetition algorithm or library is good.
 However no matter what complex mechanism the library use.
 The important thing of spaced repetition is:

 - Estimulate the newest information more often than information with more domain
 - Maintenance old knowledge distant little by little to avoid forget it